Skip to content

 How to treat IBS (irritable bowel syndrome)

-Your doctor will work with you to create a treatment plan for you IBS symptoms.
-This may involve keeping a food log to identify triggers and negative dietary patterns and replacing them with other foods.
-They may also recommend home remedies and over the counter IBS treatment.
-If that does not help or your symptoms are severe, they can write you a prescription.
-You can also see our licensed therapists for mental health therapies that may be able to ease symptoms, since IBS is often caused by brain-gut miscommunication.
+Your doctor will work with you to create a treatment plan for your IBS symptoms.
+This may involve keeping a food log to identify triggers and certain dietary patterns and replacing them with other foods.
+They may also recommend home remedies and over-the-counter IBS treatment.
+Many types of prescription medications may also help your symptoms may also be recommended by your doctor.
+You may also consider seeing our licensed therapist's mental health management that may be able to ease symptoms, as IBS is often caused by brain-gut miscommunication.

 IBS medication